dk0m/NimHRS/README.md

 # NimHRS
-Nim Based HTTPS Reverse Shell, Work In Progress.
+Advanced Nim Based HTTPS Reverse Shell With Customization And Profile Support, Work In Progress.

 ## Todo
 - Make the client.